Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 teaching: 20
 exercises: 10
 questions:
+- How much will your instance cost?
 - What covers the AWS Free Tier?
 - How to know your service usage is within the Free-Tier limits?
 - How much will you pay should you exceed the Free-Tier limits?
 objectives:
-- Know the scope and limits the AWS Free Tier.
+- Know the scope and limits of the AWS Free Tier.
 - Know how to check your AWS service usage as compared to the Free-Tier limits?
 - Understand how AWS billing works?
 keypoints:
 - The AWS Free Tier is available to any business or personal AWS account.
-- It has three schemes, *12 months free*, *Free Trials*, and *Always Free*, that apply to different types of service.
+- It has three schemes, *12 months free*, *Free Trials*, and *Always Free* that apply to different types of service.
-- Your instance uses *12 months free* services, EC2 compute and EBS storage services, and *Always Free* services, KMS login key management and Data Transfer services.
+- Your instance may use *12 months free* services, EC2 compute and EBS storage services, and *Always Free* services, KMS login key management and Data Transfer services.
+EC2 and EBS free service quotas **only apply** to instances using t2.micro instance type and up to 30 GB storage.
 - You can easily check your service usage as compared to the Free-Tier limits in the Billing Dashboard option **Free Tier** and your bills in the option **Bills**.
 Check the first one every few days.
 ---
 > ## Prerequisites